Xlire/CS50P-Final-Project/final/README.md

 Just save and contiue for scope.

 ![alt text](image/6.png)

-at test users add users and enter your gmail account.
+At test users add users and enter your gmail account.
 Then at summary choose back to dash board.

 ![alt text](image/7.png)